Data2Semantics/ducktape/readme.md

 *Module Creation* :

 - easily incorporate existing code as a modular components using a few simple annotations, and to run it in a controlled environment
-- support for modules in Java, Python, (Matlab under development)
+- support for modules in Java, Python
 - command line programs can be used as modules for unsupported languages

 *Experiment Composition* :